temporalio/proposals/ruby/sdk-phase-2.md

     * ❓ Is this an acceptable default?
 Python uses `[Etc.nprocessors, 4].max` as the max threads, but we figure it can be unbounded here and remain bounded by the Core `max_concurrent_workflow_tasks` (TODO: expose this, it was left off in `main`).
+    * ❓ Should the default share the same thread pool as activity executor?
   * `Temporalio::Worker::WorkflowTaskExecutor::Ractor` that runs workflows as Ractors.
     * There is a `default` class method with a lazily created global default.
+    * See "Ractors" section for more detail.
 * Worker option called `workflow_task_executor` will exist that accepts this.
   * ❓ What is the default here?
 We want Ractors for safety but they are experimental.
 See the "Ractors" section.
 Maybe for now require that users provide this value?
 Or default to Ractors?